MaksimDzhangirov/backendBankExample/docs/part40-eng.md

 saving some memory space, and thus make the message smaller in size when being encoded.

-Alright, so we've successfully defined a `User` object using protocol buffer.
+Alright, so we've successfully defined a `User` object using `protocol buffer`.

 Now it's time to define our first RPC: the create user API.
 I'm gonna create a new file called `rpc_create_user.proto` inside the `proto`